Other Names of Retained Sponges and Instruments (RSI)

 Free Medical Malpractice Consultations

 If proper procedures are in place and protocol is followed, retained foreign objects simply should NEVER happen.
 If you or someone you love is dealing with complications associated with a retained surgical instrument, do not handle it alone.
-At Simmons and Fletcher, P.C., our attorneys have been serving injured victims in Texas since 1979.
+At Simmons and Fletcher, P.C., our attorneys have served injured victims in Texas since 1979.
 Don’t try to handle a medical malpractice claim by yourself, call (713) 932-0777 to learn more about your rights.